 Sharrow Community Forum is a membership organisation, our main office is at the Old Junior School on South View Road in Sharrow.
 Our main areas of work are around supporting children, young people and families, community cohesion and community involvement, and providing accessible and affordable spaces for hire.
 We deliver a range of services and activities from the Old Junior School and Highfield Adventure Playground and manage the community spaces at Highfield Trinity Church.

 Membership is open to anyone who lives, works, or has an interest in Sharrow.
 We currently have around 80 members, most of whom are individuals who live in and around Sharrow .
 Our members elect officers to the board of trustees at our Annual General Meeting, held each year in the Autumn.

 A note from The Chair, Jill Nanson

-I’d like to say a heartfelt thank you to everyone who has contributed this year – to those who’ve taken part in an event, visited the Old Junior School, or used Adventures; to partners city-wide; to our funders; to colleagues old and new, and to trustees past and present.
-I’m confident we can make next year bigger and even better.
-To do this we need you, after all, our purpose is to strengthen communities in Sharrow, by improving the quality of life, building the community’s voice and bringing people together.
-Please let us know where you’d like us to focus our efforts; join us at an event or activity; encourage your friends and family become members, or find out about joining our friendly Board of Trustees.
+Longer-term financial security gives us the opportunity to do more to support local organisations and people; develop local volunteering, and build social capital.
+To do this we also need your input, after all, our purpose is to strengthen communities in Sharrow, by improving the quality of life, building the community’s voice and bringing people together.
+Please let us know where you’d like us to focus our efforts; join us at an event or activity; encourage your friends and family to become members, or find out about joining our friendly Board of Trustees.